bunopnu/fresh/README.md

 ## Documentation

-For documentation and API reference, please consult the [HexDocs](https://hexdocs.pm/fresh).
+For in-depth information and a detailed API reference, please consult the [HexDocs](https://hexdocs.pm/fresh).

 ## License